microconfig/microconfig/README.md

 * OS ENV variables
 * Special templates with placeholders (for instance, your logger specific descriptor (logback.xml), kafka.conf, cassandra.yaml, etc)
 * Secrets configuration (Note, you must not store in VCS any sensitive information, like passwords.
 In VCS you can store references(keys) to passwords, and keep password in special secured stores.)

+# Service configuration

+Inside service folder you can create configuration in key=value format.

+Lets create basic application configuration files for each service.